gnordhielm/fantasy-awards/README.md

 * Creating a robust and reusable framework for a game designer.
 * Cultural punditry through the Oscars game - the game as self-expression.
 * Replicating standard social dynamics in software.

-## Technologies Used

-This project uses the **Rails** framework with **BCrypt** for authentication.
-Beyond those included in the framework and the one mentioned before, I also used the [Zero Clipboard](https://github.com/zeroclipboard/zeroclipboard-rails) gem to facilitate copying to the clipboard on a single click.

-## Installation Instructions

-To run this project locally, you'll want to have Rails installed on your local machine.
-Clone the repository locally, then open the root folder in your CLI.
-First `bundle install` to get all of the necessary gems loaded up.
-Then run `rails db:create` and `rails db: migrate` to set the database up.
-Finally, run `rails s` to start the local server, and navigate to the port it indicates in your browser of choice.

 ## Still to Do